Emergency and Disaster Response

 The PHC Group is prepared for emergencies through creating Business Continuity Planning (BCP) in each division and department when continuity is threatened by incidents including earthquake, flooding, snow, typhoon, pandemic, cyberattack and terrorism.
 According to BCM guidelines set by the PHC Group, our basic policies are defined by:

-- 1) prioritizing employee life,
+- 1) prioritizing the lives of employees,

 - 2) maintaining product supply or service levels required by stakeholders,